 - The Transition Co-ordinator and Year 7 Adviser at Yass High School organise the transition from primary school.
-The Year Adviser works with the same year group from Year 7 through to Year 12. - Year Advisers: - establish and maintain an efficient and caring network, rapport and environment - · establish communications with staff and parents - monitor specific needs of students - are available for student/teacher/parent interviews and support to complete student profile information - compile "Student Profile Reports" when requested - · develop management and leadership skills within the group
+The Year Adviser works with the same year group from Year 7 through to Year 12. - Year Advisers: - · establish and maintain an efficient and caring network, rapport and environment - · facilitate social and emotional learning within their year group - · establish communications with staff and parents - monitor specific needs of students - are available for student/teacher/parent interviews and support to complete student profile information - compile "Student Profile Reports" when requested - · develop management and leadership skills within the group